 Milwaukee M18 vs M12: Which Platform Should You Actually Buy?

-We research or hands-on test every product we recommend.
+We buy and test our core review products; some buying-guide recommendations are research-backed and clearly labeled.
+As an Amazon Associate, ToolShed Tested earns from qualifying purchases.
 When you buy through our links we may earn a commission -- at no extra cost to you.
+Product links and article details last reviewed April 20, 2026.
 Full disclosure.

-Compact drill and impact driver combo -- the right kit for electricians, plumbers, and finish work in tight spaces.
+Compact hammer drill and impact driver combo -- the right kit for electricians, plumbers, and finish work in tight spaces.

-Check Current Price on Amazon →Full-size FUEL drill and impact driver -- the kit for framing, heavy drilling, and contractors who need sustained power.
+Check Current PriceFull-size FUEL drill and impact driver -- the kit for framing, heavy drilling, and contractors who need sustained power.

-Our Picks, Reviewed
+Check Current PriceOur Picks, Reviewed

 Milwaukee 2598-22 M12 FUEL 2-Tool Kit